Who We Are

 About Us

-The Anti-Drug & Alcohol Crusaders, Inc. (ADAC) is a non-profit, faith-based organization that has been in operation since 1987 delivering substance misuse and youth violence prevention curricula for its “out-of-school time” (OST) program to youth ages 5-18 and their families in Philadelphia.
-ADAC is a community staple that provides a myriad of programs for children and youth who are at high-risk for low graduation rates, substance abuse, and violence.
+The Anti-Drug & Alcohol Crusaders, Inc. (ADAC) is a non-profit, faith-based organization.
+Since its incorporation in 1987, ADAC has delivered substance misuse and youth violence prevention curricula in its “out-of-school time” (OST) program to youth ages 5-18 and their families in Philadelphia.
+ADAC is a community staple that provides a variety of programming for youth who are at high-risk for low graduation rates, substance abuse, and violence.
 ADAC offers children, youth, and families healthy alternatives to substance use, violence, and other negative behaviors, positive affirmations to build internal protective factors, and education enrichment to increase school retention and high school graduation rates.
-Additionally, ADAC provides mentoring and opportunities to develop skills for economic advancement through employment and training for youth ages 14-21, volunteer opportunities, and partnering with local workforce development centers.
-Finally, ADAC extends the reach of our work through our school-based prevention initiative.
+Further, ADAC provides mentoring and opportunities to develop skills for economic advancement through employment and training for youth and young adults ages 14-21, volunteer opportunities, and partnering with local workforce development centers.
+Finally, ADAC extends the reach of our work through our school-based prevention initiative, partnering with schools across Philadelphia, community-based organizations, and other youth-serving groups.

 ADAC’s mission is to nurture youth and their families, physically, emotionally and socially, through an array of educational, social, cultural, and recreational programs that support growth, strong family ties, and positive community networks.